What is Search Encrypt? Why Should You Use A Private Search Engine?

 Make The Internet Private for Everyone

 Search Encrypt’s mission is to continue to improve the privacy landscape on the internet.
 We want to continue to raise the bar for privacy for everyone on every website, not just search engines.
-Our search engine keeps your searches confidential and doesn’t link them to your personally identifiable information.
+Our search engine keeps your searches private and doesn’t link them to your personally identifiable information.

 The recent Facebook data scandals involving people’s personal data brought privacy concerns into mainstream media.
 As tracking becomes more widespread, people will have to take privacy into their own hands.
 Search Encrypt and other privacy advocates are working to make keeping your data protected easier!